mauriciotogneri/sheet-localization/README.md

 ## Statistics

-The tool can gether some general statistics about the content.
+The tool can gather some general statistics about the content.
 To access it, click on **Localization ⟶ Info**.
 The table shows 2 values for each language:
 * **Translated:** A cell counts as translated if it's not empty
 * **Validated:** A cell counts as validated if its background color is different than `#ffffff`